tabularelf/gamemaker-kitchen/src/tutorials/inputprompt.md

   - Kormex
 ---

-Hi there, and welcome back to Spider Lily Studios Game Maker Tutorials, part 3!
+Hi there, I don't know what's happening and welcome back to Spider Lily Studios Game Maker Tutorials, part 3!
 This installment is sponsored by Tom, who requested a tutorial for displaying input prompt sprites that change automatically depending on what type of controller is connected, using the Input library.
 I’m also going to be adding some very simple Scribble/Chatterbox functionality too, using Scribble’s in-line sprite display.
 Our plan is to create both a simple controls menu, and a line of tutorial dialogue that displays a sprite.

 # Getting Started